TheFlappyPatty/TheFlappyPatty/README.md

 -  I’m currently working on Two projects a multiplayer shooter & a twin stick shooter.
 -  I’m looking to collaborate on with artists on Both of my active projects.
--  How to reach me:Jrverburg@yahoo.com
+-  How to reach me: jrverburg@yahoo.com
 -  Pronouns: He/him